Allowing Users to Opt Back In

 Sometimes users change their minds.
 They opted out, and now they miss receiving your emails.
 How can a user opt back in?

-Three ways to allow a subscriber to opt back in are described below: through a hosted opt-in page, on your website (using Sailthru’s API), or via a triggered email.
+Help users opt back in with one of three options: a hosted opt-in page, on your website (using the API), or via a triggered email.

 Via Hosted Opt-In Page

-If a user clicks the unsubscribe link in a Sailthru email they have previously received, this will direct them to the Sailthru-hosted opt-out page.
+If a user clicks the unsubscribe link in an email they have previously received, this will direct them to the hosted opt-out page.

 The optout page will check the user’s profile: